Friday, May 1, 2026

 Embracing Solitude and Resilience

-This May, as my family travels away, I find myself entering a space of solitude — not as isolation, but as invitation.
+This May, as my family travels away, I find myself entering a space of solitude, not as isolation, but as an invitation.
 Solitude has always been a teacher in my life, guiding me through moments of loss, transformation, and renewal.

-I’ve lived through war, through broken marriages, through the quiet ache of starting again.
-Each time, solitude became the ground where resilience grew.
+I have lived through war, broken marriages, and the quiet ache of starting again.
+Each time, solitude became the ground where resilience could grow.
 It taught me that being alone does not mean being incomplete.
-It means meeting yourself fully — without distraction, without masks, without the noise of others’ expectations.
+It means meeting yourself fully, without distraction, without masks, and without the noise of other people’s expectations.

-In Gestalt therapy, we see solitude as a moment of awareness — a chance to be present with what is.
+From a Gestalt perspective, solitude can become a moment of awareness: an opportunity to be present with what is.
 When we stop running from silence, we begin to hear the voice of our own truth.
-We notice the sensations in our body, the emotions that rise and fall, the thoughts that ask to be seen.
-This awareness is not always comfortable, but it is deeply healing.
+We notice the sensations in the body, the emotions that rise and fall, and the thoughts that are asking to be seen.
+This awareness is not always comfortable, but it can be deeply healing.

-As I sit in this quiet May, I remind myself not to take anything for granted.
-The laughter of family, the warmth of shared meals, the simple act of waking up next to someone — these are gifts, not guarantees.
+As I sit in this quiet May, I remind myself not to take anything for granted: the laughter of family, the warmth of shared meals, the simple act of waking up beside someone.
+These are gifts, not guarantees.
 Life has shown me that everything can change in an instant.
-And yet, even in change, there is beauty.
+And yet, even within change, there can be beauty.

 Solitude invites gratitude.
-It reminds us that wholeness is not found in others, but within ourselves.
-It asks us to slow down, to breathe, to reconnect with the parts of us that have been waiting patiently to be heard.
+It reminds us that wholeness is not found only through others, but also within ourselves.
+It asks us to slow down, to breathe, and to reconnect with the parts of us that have been waiting patiently to be heard.

-If you find yourself alone this month, let it be a time of discovery.
+If you find yourself alone this month, let it become a time of discovery.
 Listen to your heart.
 Feel your strength.
-Remember that resilience is not about never breaking — it’s about learning how to rebuild, again and again.
+Remember that resilience is not about never breaking.
+It is about learning how to rebuild, again and again.

 You are whole.
 You are enough.
 You are resilient.